NAEA News

 View the NAEA News Library

-• Leading the Charge for Change: A Message From NAEA President Cindy Todd
+• New Year, New Leadership: A Message From NAEA President Cindy Todd

 • Plus, updates from our Commissions, Regions, Divisions, Interest Groups, National Art Honor Society, and SO MUCH MORE!